w3c/Guide/bp.md

 put on the Recommendation track.

 Arguments in favor of mandatory incubation included:
 - The  "aspirational" approach  often assumes that whatever a WG produces will be implemented, but WGs without a reality check from implementers tend to create specs that don't get used in the real world.
 - Recommendation track documents that don't get implemented or widely used do not advance W3C's mission or enhance its reputation
-- W3C should join the industry trend toward more data-driven decision making
+- The industry overall is moving toward more data-driven decision making
 - It's useful to identify *what* criteria are prerequisites for a Recommendation Track effort, but not to prescribe *how* those criteria are to be met.
 So incubation in a CG is just one way to meet the criteria, not the only way.